absoludity/blog/content/post/learning-to-paraglide-day-2.md

 tags: [ "paragliding", "manilla" ]
 ---

 ## First flights on the training hill

 We started early today, heading straight out to the training hill which sits in the morning sun and so has heated air rising for a nice gently breeze (anabatic flow).
 We each had a wing matching our size, but all on the [Advance Alpha](https://www.advance.swiss/en/products/paragliders/alpha-7), but the 6 model.
 Everyone did pretty well, getting off the ground, learning to flare when landing, doing a little bit of steering.

+**Disclaimer**: I'm taking notes for my own personal reference and learning while it's fresh, but it's totally possible I've remembered incorrectly and have made mistakes.
+These are not notes for others to learn from but may give an interested passer-by who is considering a course a good idea about how valuable the course at Manilla is.
+If you're interested in learning to paraglide, I'd totally recommend this live-in [9-day course at FlyManilla](https://www.flymanilla.com/ManillaParaglidingSchool/tabid/141/Default.aspx) (but have zero experience with any other courses, of course).

 ![At the training slope](/img/learning-to-paraglide/training-slope.jpg)